-Many difficulties that you might encounter are because your baby's position is not quite right or he isn't attached to your breast correctly.
+Many difficulties that you might encounter are because your baby's position is not quite right or they are not attached to your breast correctly.
 Often, only small changes are needed to help things go smoothly again.
 Listed below are some of the more common problems and some tried and tested solutions.